pen-lang/pen/doc/README.md

 ### Others

 - Static typing
-  - Data types are checked at compile time so that developers catch errors earlier.
+  - Data types are checked at compile time so that developers can catch errors earlier.
 - Immutable values
   - Values are immutable, which leads to more predictable and testable codes.
 - Pure functions by default